Deloitte Study: Consumer Businesses Operate With a False Sense of Security About Cyber Risk

 - The majority of executives surveyed (82 percent) indicate their organization has not documented and tested cyber response plans involving business stakeholders within the past year.

 - Less than half (46 percent) say their organization performs war games and threat simulations on a quarterly or semiannual basis.

 - One-quarter (25 percent) report lack of cyber funding.

-- Roughly 1 in 5 (21 percent) lack clarity on cyber mandates, roles and responsibilities.
+- Roughly 1 in 5 (21 percent) lack clarity on cyber mandates,

 The Deloitte study also found companies may underestimate the importance of consumer trust.
 In fact, when thinking about potential cyber incidents, consumer product companies surveyed seem to be primarily concerned with production disruptions (48 percent) and loss of intellectual property (42 percent), while significantly fewer — 16 percent — are concerned with tarnishing brand perceptions related to trust.